Neuro-Vision Rehabilitation in Bangalore

 Many Bangalore patients present well after the acute recovery window having never been referred for visual rehabilitation.
 Evidence supports meaningful gains from neuro-vision rehabilitation at any stage post-injury.
 We accept referrals at any point.

-Neuro-Vision Rehabilitation FAQ for Bangalore Patients
+Neuro-Vision Rehabilitation Bangalore - FAQs

 Can visual field loss after stroke improve in Bangalore patients?